Case studies.

 Challenge.

-This local government organization was under consent decree for discrimination in hiring based on race and gender for over 30 years.
-Training and development was informal and decentralized, resulting in white and male employees having more opportunities to develop than women and Black employees.
+This local government organization had informal and decentralized training and development.
 The few training and development employees working within Human Resources were unsure of their direction and goals.
 A goal for the local government organization was to staff up and drive strategy for a centralized training and development team in the Human Resources office, as well as establish an analytical strategy for assessing the impact of training and development interventions.

 Solution.

 We created and mobilized a centralized, formalized training & organizational development function that enabled individual/specialized support for each Department while capitalizing on opportunities to scale similar services across departments.
-This required establishing processes and procedures, identifying needs and the potential for inequity to enter into informal and formal processes, and establishing methods of creating and implementing learning solutions that meet established needs of different departments.
+This required establishing processes and procedures, identifying needs, and establishing methods of creating and implementing learning solutions that meet established needs of different departments.
 We also trained learning & development professionals in this organization on methods for assessing the impact of interventions on affect, knowledge, behavior, and return on investment for the organization as a whole.

 Results.